 You are entitled to one vote for each share of common stock that you owned on the Record Date on each matter presented at the Annual Meeting.
+You do not have cumulative voting rights.

 What is the difference between a "stockholder of record" and a "street name stockholder"?